cseptesting/floatcsep/docs/examples/case_e.rst

 Artifacts
 ---------

-This example shows how to run a real testing experiment in Italy (https://doi.org/10.4401/ag-4844), summarizing the concepts of previous examples.
+This example shows how to run a realistic testing experiment in Italy (based on https://doi.org/10.4401/ag-4844), summarizing the concepts of previous examples.
 The example has only a subset of the original models and evaluations.
 The input structure of the experiment is:

 ::